adtork/Jeremy-Azure-lab/boot-specific-NVA-version/readme.md

 # How to find and use a specific NVA image.
-In this example, we will search Azure East for a Cisco ASAv version.
+Examples include an ASAv and CSR in Azure region East.

 **Fill in Azure region to find available publishers.**
 <pre lang="...">